shahkamran/ansible-lamp/README.md

 # Install LAMP stack on servers using Ansible
 Provision LAMP stack on multiple servers using Ansible Playbook

+This Ansible playbook has been tested on destination hosts running Ubuntu 20.04.1 LTS but could be easily adopted for other Linux distributions.

 ## Pre-requisites
 ### Install Ansible
 Ansible heavily depends on Python and will require Python and associated dependencies.
 On your client you can run following commands to install dependencies.